FILP-3D: Enhancing 3D Few-shot Class-incremental Learning with Pre-trained Vision-Language Models: Benckmark for 3D FSCIL task

 \subsection{Evaluation metrics}

 3D datasets present challenges distinct from their 2D counterparts.
 Firstly, there is a pronounced imbalance in the scale of different classes within 3D datasets.
 For instance, in ShapeNet, the ``chair" class boasts over 1,000 training samples, whereas ``birdhouse" has a mere 15.
 Secondly, incremental samples in 3D datasets, particularly those sourced from real-scanned data, tend to be more intricate.
 These novel classes, given their complexity, demand heightened attention in the FSCIL task.
-Relying solely on the accuracy metric, denoted as ${\rm Acc}$, would inadequately addresses these challenges.
-As a result, while we retain the 2D evaluation metrics ${\rm [Acc_i]_B}$ (accuracy of each session) and ${\Delta}$~\cite{tan2022graph} (relative accuracy dropping rate, where ${\rm \Delta=\frac{|Acc_B-Acc_1|}{Acc_1}}$), we also introduce new evaluation metrics specifically designed to address the aforementioned issues.
+Relying solely on the micro accuracy metric, denoted as ${\rm Acc}$, would inadequately address these challenges.
+As a result, while we retain the 2D evaluation metrics ${\rm Acc_i}$ (micro accuracy of $i$-th session, where ${\rm Acc_i} = \rm{\frac{CP}{TP}}$. $\rm{CP}$ and $\rm{TP}$ denote the correct/total predictions in $i$-th session respectively.) and ${\Delta}$~\cite{tan2022graph} (relative accuracy dropping rate, where ${\rm \Delta=\frac{|Acc_B-Acc_1|}{Acc_1}}$), we also introduce new evaluation metrics specifically designed to address the aforementioned issues.

 \textbf{Macro accuracy.} Macro accuracy (${\rm MAcc}$) indicates the generalization ability of the model, preventing overfitting in a small number of classes with a relatively large number of samples.
 It can be calculated using the following formula for $b$-th task: